–Arthur W. Chickering and Zelda F. Gamson, "Seven Principles for Good Practice," AAHE Bulletin 39: 3-7, March 1987

 - Role Playing: "each student takes the role of a person affected by an Earth science issue, such as a volcano or a polluted lake and studies the impacts of Earth science issues on human life and/or the effects of human activities on the world around us from the perspective of that person."

-- Jigsaw (more info) : this is a group discussion method employing many aspects of cooperative learning.
+- Discovering Plate Boundaries (more info) : this is a group discussion method employing many aspects of cooperative learning.
 In the example cited here, students use the "Jigsaw" technique to learn more about plate tectonics.
 For a more general discussion of cooperative learning see the module on Cooperative Learning.

 - Peer Review: students review and comment on materials written by their classmates.